shnartho/Holiday-Planner-FullStackWebApp/README.md

 ## Run/Test
 🟢 **Using Minikube** <br>To run using minikube, make sure you have minikube installed in your mahchine.
+If your minikube running on docker driver, use these command **Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All** and **minikube config set driver hyperv**.
+The deploy the frontend, backend and database in minikube kubernetes cluster using, <br> <ul> </ul>
 ![minikube](./images/minikube-front.png)
 <div style="display: flex; justify-content: space-between;">
   <img src="./images/minikubeip.png" alt="Image 1" width="22%" height="80"/>